The Early Days: Presbyterian Meeting House Burial Ground

 Richard Arell (1719-1796) Donated Land for the 18th Century Presbyterian Meeting House Burial Ground.

-Richard Arell, a pivotal figure in Alexandria, Virginia’s early history, hailed from Pennsylvania and established himself in Alexandria by 1768.
-He owned a thriving tavern on King Street, frequented by luminaries including George Washington, who recorded his visits from 1768, prior to Arell’s tavern being officially licensed in the early 1770s.
-Other esteemed patrons included John Carlyle, George Mason, and William Ramsay.
-Phillip Alexander, associated with the founding family of the town, notably backed Arell’s ventures.
+Richard Arell, originally from Pennsylvania, became a prominent figure in Alexandria, Virginia’s early history, settling there by 1768.
+He ran a successful tavern on King Street, a popular spot for notable individuals, including George Washington, who documented his visits starting from 1768, even before the tavern received its official license in the early 1770s.
+The tavern welcomed distinguished guests like John Carlyle, George Mason, and William Ramsay.
+Phillip Alexander, who is connected to Alexandria’s founding family, significantly supported Arell’s business endeavors.

 Arell’s influence extended beyond his business; he owned significant real estate, including properties on Duke and Royal Streets, and his family was deeply integrated into the community, evidenced by his wife’s attendance at George Washington’s final birthday celebration in 1799.

-The Arell legacy was furthered through his children, particularly his son David, a Revolutionary War officer who later became an influential lawyer, councilman, and mayor in Alexandria.
+The Arell legacy was furthered through his children, particularly his son David, a Revolutionary War officer who later became Alexandria’s influential lawyer, councilman, and mayor.
 Both father and son were members of the esteemed Alexandria-Washington Masonic Lodge N. 22.
 Richard’s daughter, Christiana “Kitty” Arell, also played a role in the town’s social circles.

 Richard Arell’s enduring impact includes his and his wife’s 1773 land donation for the Presbyterian Meeting House, on parts of which the town’s Presbyterian burial ground was established.
 Although the exact location of Arell’s grave within this historic burial ground has been obscured by time and urban development, his and his descendants’ societal contributions and philanthropy remain a testament to his lasting influence on Alexandria.